 Knowing when to use each marketing strategy can be the difference between a digital marketing campaign that soars or sinks.

-  So, what’s the difference between Search Engine Optimization (SEO) and Search Engine Marketing (SEM)?
+So, what is Search Marketing?
+What’s the difference between Search Engine Optimization (SEO) and Search Engine Marketing (SEM)?
 How do they work together?
 And which should you invest in for your business?

 Let’s dive in...

 Search marketing relates to any tactic that helps a brand get attention by appearing on search engine results pages (SERPs).

 There are two major categories within search marketing:

 SEO, which uses organic strategies to appear in search

 SEM, which uses paid strategies to appear in search

 The main difference between SEO vs SEM is that SEO is an organic strategy, whereas SEM is paid.